Dawn Scarfe is an Associate Lecturer on BA (Hons) Sound Arts at London College of Communication.

 Dawn has contributed texts to Performance Research, Uniformbooks, Leonardo, Soundscape, Environmental Sound Artists (Oxford University Press) and Sound Art (ZKM).

-She holds a PhD in Sonic Arts and MMus composition from Goldsmiths University of London, and and BA in Fine Art from Oxford Brookes University.
+She holds a PhD in Sonic Arts and MMus composition from Goldsmiths University of London, and a BA in Fine Art from Oxford Brookes University.

 View the BA (Hons) Sound Arts course page.